 07 Jan 2006: Happy New Year everyone!
 I've been dodging a number of life's curve balls the past few months, pardon the absence.
 Plenty of new stuff to cover though, which I promise to do after I get back from some weekend sunshine.

 Foot-based travelers unite!
 My friend Mary is raising money for her Breast Cancer Walk, a 3-Day 60-mile (97km) urban trek and fundraiser for breast cancer research and treatment.
 If you're interested please consider surfing over for a US tax-deductible contribution.
 Even $5 or $10 helps.
 Thanks!
-And yes I've contributed too. :-) (Printable PDF form here if you prefer a copy for your records.)
+And yes I've contributed too. :-)

 Two bits of great news from Ursack.
 First, Tom switched to using Vectran to overcome the shortage of Kevlar so supply issues are resolved.
 Second, effective 27 Oct 2005, the new Ursack Hybrid bear bag has been conditionally approved by SIBBG.
 The Ursack Hybrid is a regular Ursack with an aluminum liner (which still has some compressability).
 Total weight is 20 ozs for 650 ci (0.56 kg for 10.7 liters).
 Not as light as a "pure" Ursack, but for High Sierra travel it's nice to know you can get that much storage (and a little compressibility) for under 1.5 lbs / 0.6 kilos.